stickymongoose/geeksort/README.md

 2. Open up a command window in the directory you checked the source to.

-3. Run `pip3 -r requirements.txt` to get all the updates (some folks may just run pip instead).
+3. Run `pip3 install -r requirements.txt` to get all the updates (some folks may just run pip instead).

+4. Wait.

-4. Run Geeksort with `python geeksort.py`.
+5. Run Geeksort with `python geeksort.py`.

 # Operating Instructions